-In time (probably a short period of time), moderators will have fewer posts to read as abusers give up and reader will a massively improved user experience through not having to wade through vast quantities of dross.
+In time (probably a short period of time), moderators will have fewer posts to read as abusers give up and readers will have a massively improved user experience through not having to wade through vast quantities of dross.

 It’s not just the comments that are so bad they have to be suppressed (rightly in my opinion), it is the vast numbers that are mildly abusive or offensive, stupid or ill informed and so on which pollute most of the “debates” so seriously as to make them not worth reading.

-The point is that is the massive amount o low level abuse which is wearing obviously on the journalists and other commenters but also on those that simply are interested into eh intelligence thoughts of others.
+The point is that it is the massive amount of low level abuse which is wearing not only on the journalists and other commenters but also on those that simply are interested in the intelligent thoughts of others.
 This is, after all, the Guardian, not some gutter press title.

 The Guardian has excellent community standards by which comments are moderated and deleted if needed [*4].
 However, the paper is clearly not enforcing them consistently.
 For example this comment made in response to an article by Will Hutton [*5]: